-The following table sets forth information as of June 30, 2015 with respect to existing compensation plans under which our equity securities are authorized for issuance.
+The following table sets forth information as of June 30, 2016 with respect to existing compensation plans under which our equity securities are authorized for issuance.

-Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in the first column) Equity compensation plans approved by shareholders (2) 830,359 (3) \$ 13.428 3,733,492 (4) Equity compensation plans not approved by shareholders - - TOTAL 830,359 \$ 13.428 3,733,492
+Plan Category Number of Securities to be Issued upon Exercise of Outstanding Options, Warrants and Rights (1) Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Securities Remaining Available for Future Issuance under Equity Compensation Plans (excluding securities reflected in the first column) Equity compensation plans approved by shareholders (2) 258,003 (3) \$ 13.340 3,208,558 (4) Equity compensation plans not approved by shareholders TOTAL 258,003 \$ 13.340 3,208,558

-(1) Does not include outstanding unvested restricted stock awards.

-(2) Consists of our 1997 equity plan, the 2005 Plan, and the 1997 Employee Stock Purchase Plan ("ESPP").

-(3) Does not include purchase rights under the ESPP, as the purchase price and number of shares to be purchased is not determined until the end of the relevant purchase period.

-(4) Includes 85,390 shares available for future issuance under the ESPP and 3,648,102 shares available for future issuance under the 2005 Plan.
-We are no longer permitted to grant awards under our 1997 equity plan.
+- (1) Does not include outstanding unvested restricted stock awards. - (2) Consists of our 2005 Stock Incentive Plan ("2005 Plan") and our 1997 Employee Stock Purchase Plan ("ESPP"). - (3) Does not include purchase rights under the ESPP, as the purchase price and number of shares to be purchased is not determined until the end of the relevant purchase period. - (4) Includes 397,688 shares available for future issuance under the ESPP and 2,810,870 shares available for future issuance under the 2005 Plan.

-PROPOSAL 2: APPROVAL OF AMENDMENT TO 2005 SOCK INCENTIVE PLAN
+PROPOSAL 2: APPROVAL OF AMENDMENT TO 2005 STOCK INCENTIVE PLAN

-At a meeting on January 20, 2015, the Board adopted, subject to the approval of our shareholders, an amendment to our 2005 Stock Incentive Plan (the "2005 Plan") to permit the net exercise of stock options.
+In September 2016, the Board adopted, subject to the approval of our shareholders, an amendment and restatement of our 2005 Stock Incentive Plan (the "2005 Plan").
+The amendment and restatement increases the aggregate number of shares authorized for issuance under the 2005 Plan by 1,100,000 shares and includes such other changes as are summarized below.